serendeepia/playbook/_docs/1_2_communication.md

 We try to talk in public channels so the rest of the team can be aware of the conversation and hop to help anytime.
 We avoid private communication as much as possible.

 Slack is not always the best solution.
-Sometimes it is faster to jump into a videconference in [Google Meet](https://meet.google.com) and talk than keep writing.
-Then come back and write your conclusions in the channel so everybody can be aware of what have been decided.
+Sometimes it is faster to jump into a videconference in [Google Meet](https://meet.google.com) and talk rather than keep writing.
+Then, come back and write your conclusions in the channel so everybody can be aware of what has been decided.

 ## Meetings

-Meetings are necessary but they can become the root of some problems if you have too many or they are too long.
+Meetings are necessary, but they can become the root of some problems, if you have too many or they are too long.
 Try to stick to the mandatory meetings with occasional meetings from time to time when they are really necessary.

 ### General recommendations

 If you are hosting a meeting:

 * Always send a calendar invite.
 No matter how quick you plan the meeting to be, make sure you send an invite.
-This is important so nobody never miss a meeting.
+This is important so nobody never misses a meeting.
 Also, too many meetings are harmful for productivity.
-* Try to add an agenda describing what is going to be discussed in the meeting and its goal.
+* Try to add an agenda describing what is going to be discussed in the meeting and its goals.
 Meetings without an agenda are doomed to be unproductive.
 * Try schedule meetings beforehand and not just hop in for a call at any time.
 Meetings sometimes need preparation.
 * Check the invitee's calendars before sending an invitation, ensuring that everyone will be able to attend the meeting.

 If you are participating:

 * Take notes during the meeting and save them somewhere accessible later so you can review what you talked about and the decisions you took.
-* You should get used to accept or rejects meetings.
-This will help you and your team to know that you are aware of the meeting or that you cannot attend and the meeting might need to be reschedule.
+* You should get used to accept or reject meetings.
+This will help you and your team to know that you are aware of the meeting or that you cannot attend it and the meeting might need to be rescheduled.

 Other recommendations: